gregpalmr/alluxio-spark-eks/alluxio/README.md

 #### DEV

 If you are just experimenting with Alluxio and will not be doing performance testing or at-scale testing, you may want to use the "dev" version of the Helm chart values.
-This version of the Helm values only deploy 1 master node (no master failover) and do not use persistent volumes to store metadata and cache real data.
+This version of the Helm values deploys only 1 master node (no master failover) and does not use persistent volumes to store metadata and cached data.
 Instead, it uses emptyDir storage type to store metadata and a RAM disk to cache files.
 Copy the template like this:

      cp alluxio/alluxio-helm-values-dev.yaml.template alluxio/alluxio-helm-values-dev.yaml